rednblkx/HomeKey-ESP32/docs/content/API/LockManager.md

 *   **State Management:** Maintains the official current and target states of the lock.
 *   **Business Logic:** Implements rules such as "always unlock on NFC tap," "dumb switch" mode, and timed momentary unlocks.
 *   **Event Aggregation:** Listens for events from multiple sources that intend to change the lock's state.
-*   **State Publication:** Notifies other system components (like `HardwareManager` and `HomeKitLock`) about state changes by publishing events.
+*   **State Publication:** Notifies other system components (like `HardwareManager` and `HomeKitLock`) about state changes by publishing events via `AppEventLoop`.

 ## Public API

 ### LockManager()

 Constructs a new `LockManager` instance.
-The constructor initializes the lock's state and registers all necessary event publishers and subscribers with the `espp::EventManager`.
+The constructor initializes the lock's state and registers all necessary event publishers and subscribers with the `AppEventLoop`.
 This setup allows it to listen for requests and broadcast state changes.

 **Signature:**
 ```cpp